-LWAPP is abbreviation for Lightweight Access Point Protocol.
+LWAPP is an abbreviation for Lightweight Access Point Protocol.
 LWAPP was introduced in RFC5412 and defined the process of authenticating an AP with a controller, distributing firmware and configuration and defining the transport header for LWAPP traffic.

-CAPWAP is abbreviation for Control and Provisioning of Wireless Access Points and interoperable protocol that enables a Wireless LAN Controller (WLC) to manage access points (AP) or wireless termination points (WTP).
+CAPWAP is an abbreviation for Control and Provisioning of Wireless Access Points and interoperable protocol that enables a Wireless LAN Controller (WLC) to manage access points (AP) or wireless termination points (WTP).
 CAPWAP is based on the Lightweight Access Point Protocol (LWAPP).

 The LWAPP protocol was the first protocol to be proposed.
 It was initially designed by Airespace, which was later bought out by Cisco in 2005.

 Comparison : CAPWAP vs LWAPP protocols –

 |Abbreviation for||Control and Provisioning of Access Points||Lightweight Access Point Protocol

 |Controller Software Release||Release 5.2 or later||Releases prior to 5.2